Artists Exhibitions Focus News Contacts About Wishes

 1971

 October 1971, Venice.
-Fabio Mauri (1926 – 2009) presents for the first time a performance that would become one of his major works: Ebrea.
-Realized for a solo show curated by Furio Colombo and Renato Barilli at the Barozzi Gallery (Venice), Ebrea is a radical performance, in which the element of evil is investigated in its continuity and, for the first time, in its heritage.
+Fabio Mauri (1926 - 2009) presents for the first time a performance destined to go down in history as one of his major works: Ebrea.
+Realised for a solo show of the artist curated by Furio Colombo and Renato Barilli at Galleria Barozzi (Venice), Ebrea is a radical performance in which the element of evil is investigated in its continuity and, for the first time, in its legacy.

-The performance developes within an installation consisting of a series of everyday objects: tools, furniture, soaps, skis, horse finishes that Mauri produced through the immersion into the terrible Nazi industry that employed human parts of jewish deportees.
-As horrific relics, these manufacts become materializations of evil.
-In this evocative scenario, a girl, without clothes and with a Star of David on her chest, looks at herself in a mirror, on which slowly affixes her own cutted locks in order to create another Star of David.
+The performance takes place within an installation made of a series of objects taken from everyday life: utensils, furnishing accessories, soaps, skis, horse trim that Mauri produced by immersing himself in the terrible Nazi industry that used human parts of Jewish deportees.
+Like horrific vestiges, the various artefacts become materialisations of evil.
+In this evocative setting, a girl enters the scene, without clothes and with a Star of David drawn on her chest.
+Looking in the mirror, the girl cuts off a few strands of her own hair, then slowly attaches them to the mirror to form a second Star of David.

 Alberto Villa